dchakarov/dchakarov.github.io/_drafts/TabularData.md

 - `MIC` - no idea, e.g. `XLON`
 - `Symbol` - the stock ticker, e.g. `JET`
 - `Fractional_Enabled` - whether you can buy fractional shares of the company, e.g. `FALSE`
-- `PLUS_only` - whether you need a PLUS Freetrade account in order to buy the company, e.g. `FALSE`
+- `PLUS_only` - whether you need a PLUS Freetrade account to buy the company, e.g. `FALSE`
 - `for_Ireland_investors` - no idea, e.g. `FALSE`
 - `for_Netherlands_investors` - no idea, e.g. `FALSE`
 - `KIID_URL` - a link to a "Key Investor Information" document